Skills Are the Wrong Abstraction for Agentic Products

 If you cannot express a capability as a function signature, it does not belong in a production agent.

-The skills framing also does something damaging upstream: it gives product managers the wrong unit of design.
+The skills framing also does something damaging upstream: it gives anyone designing these systems the wrong unit.

-When a PM thinks in skills, they think in nouns.
+When you think in skills, you think in nouns.
 What skills does this agent have?
 What skills does it need?
-They build a skill inventory and treat it like a feature list.
+You build a skill inventory and treat it like a feature list.

 What they are not thinking about is prompt composition, context strategy, or what the agent needs to know at each decision point.
 The result is over-specified, under-targeted agents loaded with everything they might ever need, behaving inconsistently because nothing clarifies what applies when.